Are Some Meats Unclean?

 There are two problems with this textual version and interpretation.
 First, the New Testament does not use the word katharizo with the meaning of “purge” in any other passage.
 It normally refers to cleansing in a religious sense, either through ceremonies or by a cleansing of the conscience through forgiveness.
 The context in this passage is ceremonial cleansing.

 Many Christians accept Mark 7:15-19 (in either textual version) as clear evidence that all meats may be eaten.
-This is a reasonable interpretation, and it is not appropriate for the church to condemn or ostracize those who believe this interpretation is correct.
+This is a reasonable interpretation, and we should not condemn or ostracize those who hold this view.

 As we move forward in the New Testament, we come to Acts 10.
 Peter was given a vision of all sorts of animals and told to kill and eat (verse 13).
 He protested, saying that he had never eaten anything common or unclean, but the command was given again and again.